brianfranco141/Hack-Team-Unique-IQUHACK23/README.md

 The first python quantum code, which is called step0_generate_random generate the text file, which is used as our initial seed to create a random excel file.

+* Step 1:

+we can use the previous generated seed to creat the excel file

+The excel file is called sensor.xlsx